Isoniazid Side Effects

 I took Isoniazid for a year...

 My Grandfather died of tuberculosis, combined with other health complications.
 Back in the 60's, TB was pretty common in the south and the health department made me take isoniazid for a solid year after I had a positive tuberculin skin test.
 I honestly believed I had tuberculosis and it was only later that I realized that isoniazid was given as a preventative with those who tb markers.
 I was a child and never questioned this but, as an adult, I have a lot of questions having to take this drug for a year because, after seeing how my Grandfather suffered, I certainly wasn't going to question anything the doctors said might prevent me from the same fate.

 Like many questions having to do with prescription medications, sometimes statistics that can be relied on are not easy to find.
 I did find a reference which stated that about 20 percent of the people who are on a regimen of isoniazid for four months will develop peripheral neuropathy.
 I was on this medicine for a year.
-I do believe I have peripheral neuropathy although proving it came from isoniazid may not be possible now as I'm 60 years old.
+I do believe I have peripheral neuropathy although proving it came from isoniazid may not be possible now as I'm over 60 years old.

-INH or isoniazid therapy is still the suggested protocol for TB.
+INH or isoniazid therapy is still the suggested protocol for TB prevention.
 I have serious concerns about this medication and the long-term impact of it on the body.
 I hope that there will be studies on INH that specifically address long term results but I suspect this will never happen unless someone makes it happen.
 The medical community will just go on with it as it has since they started using INH to prevent TB.

-TB testing unreliable I've read a lot of info on the internet about how unreliable a tuberculin skin test actually is and how it's often a matter of "err on the side of caution" that isoniazid is prescribed because there "might" be latent TB.
+I've read a lot of info on the internet about how unreliable a tuberculin skin test actually is and how it's often a matter of "err on the side of caution" that isoniazid is prescribed because there "might" be latent TB.
 It's worth getting a second test, at a different facility, before choosing to go on this medication.
 There is an approved test that is supposed to be more accurate, called the QuantiFERON-TB Gold In-Tube test (QFT-GIT).